This page covers permissions for databases and tables. If you haven’t already, check out our Permissions overview.

 Native query editing

-People in a group without Native query editing permissions will still be able to view the results of questions created from SQL/native queries (though just the results, not the query), provided they 1) have collection access to the question, and 2) the question doesn’t query a database that is blocked for that group.
+People in a group without Native query editing permissions will still be able to view the results of questions created from SQL/native queries (though just the results, not the query), or run an action, provided they 1) have collection access to the question or model, and 2) it doesn’t query a database that is blocked for that group.

 You can set permissions on whether people in a group can download results (and how many rows) from a data source.
 Options are: